 Nurse Educator Master’s Degree (M.S.N.)

-Our Nurse Educator program for baccalaureate nurses is designed to help you develop expertise as an advanced-level nurse in a teaching role.
+Our Master of Science in Nursing-Nurse Educator program for baccalaureate nurses is designed to help you develop expertise as an advanced-level nurse in a teaching role.

 This program is offered online through Blackboard, a course delivery system.
 On-campus attendance requirements are kept to a minimum.